zapata-engineering/orquestra-core/docs/guides/circuits.rst

   :start-at: from orquestra.quantum.circuits import (
   :end-at: N_QUBITS =

 Notice we also defined a variable for the number of qubits we'll be working with.
-This will make some list comprehensions easier later.
+This will make using some list comprehensions easier down the line.

 .. _creating_circuits: